johnsaigle/spellbook/README.md

 Sometimes in while deep in the computer you find something really cool or useful and want to tell a friend about it.
 But maybe it's too obscure even for other, nerds.
 Or maybe they don't use the same software as you.
+Or maybe you've tried wading through SO answers and after trying the basics you are still stuck.

 This is a place for things like that.